amartinescalera/dotfiles/README.md

 1. Read the "✍️ Contents" section of this readme in order to grasp which kind of settings and tools could be useful for you
 2. Clone this repository: `git clone https://github.com/amartinescalera/dotfile.git dotfiles`
-2. Move to the project root directory: `cd codelytv_dotfiles`
+2. Move to the project root directory: `cd dotfiles`
 3. Execute the scripts from the terminal:
     * `.install_macos_apps.sh`
     * `.adjust_macos_settings.sh`